-Diaphragm Replacement (continued)
+Spring Assembly Replacement (continued)

-Figure 3 - Stud Requirements for Diaphragm Cover Removal
+Figure 2-Stud Requirements For Diaphragm Cover Removal

-- 8. Obtain three 3/8" diameter threaded rods, each at least 14" (355 mm) long, and nine 3/8" nuts.
-As shown in Figure 3, assemble one rod and three nuts in each of the holes from which the screws were removed in the previous step.
+- 8. Obtain three 3/8" diameter threaded rods, each at least 8" (200 mm) long, and nine 3/8" nuts.
+As shown in Figure 2, assemble one rod and three nuts in each of the holes from which the screws were removed in the previous step.
 Jam the double nuts together by tightening to 26 ± 3 foot pounds (35 ± 4 Nm); tighten the single nuts finger tight against the cover. - 9.
 Remove the remaining screws (B2), nuts (B3), and washers (B38) from the diaphragm cover (B1). - 10.
 Turn the single nuts counterclockwise-carefully, evenly, and slowly- from each of the three threaded rods.
 Continue turning each nut until the spring force is fully relieved from the diaphragm cover (B1).
-Then, remove the nuts, the threaded rods, and the diaphragm cover from the actuator. - 11.
-Remove the rubber diaphragm (B13) from the housing (B5).
+Then remove the nuts, the threaded rods, and the diaphragm cover from the actuator. - 11.
+Remove the rubber diaphragm (B13) from the spring case (B14). - 12.
+Remove the spring assembly (B15) from the spring case (B14).
+Do not disassemble the spring assembly.

+A DANGER

-A DANGER DO NOT DISASSEMBLE THE SPRING ASSEMBLY The spring assembly includes a compressed spring.
+The spring assembly includes a compressed spring.
 Death or serious injury can result if the spring is disassembled.
+DO NOT DISASSEMBLE THE SPRING ASSEMBLY!